radamanthiss/project_wine/readme.md

 Then in the route project_name in a cmd console run php artisan migrate and the table is create in the database

+## Or if not use the php command run in the phpmyadmin the sentences from the archive in the project (wine.sql)

 ## Project structure

 After configure all requirements and files, we can see the different routes for the project.
 The project is a combination of rest api and web page